M-Net Series: History

-A single series channel was introduced in 2000 as a sister channel to the original M-Net channel.
-On 9 July 2013, this channel was split into three, namely M-Net Series Showcase, M-Net Series Reality and M-Net Series Zone.
-On 11 September 2014, it was announced that Series Showcase and Series Reality would be discontinued and replaced with two new channels, VUZU AMP and M-Net Edge, on 20 and 13 October, respectively.
+A single series channel was introduced as The Series Channel in 1998 as a sister channel to the original M-Net channel.
+On August 2005, it was renamed as M-Net Series.

+On 9 July 2013, the single M-Net Series channel was split into three channels, namely M-Net Series Showcase, which was broadcast in HD, M-Net Series Reality and M-Net Series Zone.
 M-Net Series Showcase, which was broadcast in high definition, previously served as the primary series channel on which most new content unique to Series was broadcast.
 M-Net Series Reality broadcast talk shows and other reality media.
-These two channels were discontinued in October 2014, and replaced with two new channels, M-Net Edge and VUZU AMP, which are both broadcast in high definition.
-M-Net Series Zone currently serves as a catch-up channel, and features previous seasons of shows.
+M-Net Series Zone served as a catch-up channel and features previous seasons of shows.
 Several TV shows also run back-to-back in marathon blocks.

-On 9 July 2013, the single M-Net Series channel was split into three channels, namely M-Net Series Showcase, which was broadcast in HD, M-Net Series Reality and M-Net Series Zone.
 On 11 September 2014, it was announced that Series Showcase and Series Reality would be discontinued and replaced with two new channels, VUZU AMP and M-Net Edge, on 20 and 13 October, respectively.
 Only one channel of the original three, M-Net Series Zone, remains.
 The standalone channel is reminiscent of the initial M-Net Series channel, in that it airs shows that previously aired on the main M-Net channel.
 It was rebranded as M-Net City in 2015.